Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, set aside an unconditional twenty minutes for your “secret pleasure” without any claim to usefulness: a favorite genre, a favorite pursuit, a favorite food, a favorite daydream.
 No reports.
 The Shadow recognizes such minutes as consent to be yourself, and in the dreams that follow hides you in corners more gently.

 Astrological note: A dream of a secret delicacy often comes during Pluto’s transits through your 2nd or 5th house, during its aspects to Venus, and in periods when Neptune touches your Venus.
 Scorpios, Taureans, and Leos recognize this dream with particular accuracy.
-If Pluto is now touching your Venus — the Shadow is enjoying itself in a corner, and the dream conveys this through a taste that is somehow sharper when no one sees.
+If Pluto is now touching your Venus, the Shadow is enjoying itself in a corner, and the dream conveys this through a taste that is somehow sharper when no one sees.

-If you try a little and feel joy — your capacity for reasonable risk is working; it’s worth trusting it, without turning it into recklessness.
-If you try and regret it — the dream is training your inner responsibility; it’s worth remembering this feeling, it is useful.
-If you refuse — your choice is to be respected, as long as it is your choice and not an automatic fear.
-If the one offering does not rush you — this is trust; it’s worth surrounding yourself with those who “tempt” in just this way.
-If they rush you — the dream suggests it’s better to put off temptations of this kind; a real choice is never in a hurry.
+If you refuse, your choice is to be respected, as long as it is your choice and not an automatic fear.
+If the one offering does not rush you, that is trust.
+Surround yourself with those who “tempt” in just this way.
+If they rush you, the dream suggests it is better to put off temptations of this kind.
+A real choice is never in a hurry.
 When the offer is taken past restraint into surrender, the same image deepens into drinking yourself into oblivion.

 Ask yourself: “What exactly is life offering me now — with interest and with risk — and do I want to try it on my own terms, at a pace that suits me?”